curvegrid/go-ethereum-wiki/Building-Edge.md

 ### Getting the dependencies

 Go Ethereum  depends on the secp256k1 C implementation, which means you require to have the GMP headers.
-Getting GMP is easy and straight forward
+Getting GMP is easy and straight forward.

 * OS X: `brew install gmp`
 * Ubuntu: `sudo apt-get install libgmp3-dev`

+In order to fetch some packages mercurial is required:

+* OS X: `brew install mercurial`
+* Ubuntu: `sudo apt-get install mercurial`

 ### Installing Ethereum(Go)